infinite-options/MTYD-Backend-old/README.md

 # ms_api_test

 _This is a automatic test for ms_api.py.
-In order to run this test, the "ms_api.py" must be run at local machine.
-This test was written by using Python unit test._
+To run the test, type "python3 ms_api_test.py" in the terminal._